bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ```

 !!! note "Exists filtering"
-    Does exist, that is, non-null filtering is special because there are two ways to have a null value in MongoDB: if the key exists in the document and it has value of null; or if the key does not exist at all.
+    Does exist, that is, non-null filtering is special because there are two ways to have a null value in MongoDB: if the key exists in the document and it has a value of null; or if the key does not exist at all.

 ### Filtering fields of embedded document